We’ve compiled a list of the top four U.S. safe manufacturers. We based our ratings on:

-Each company’s time in the gun safe industry
+- Each company’s time in the gun safe industry.

-The level of security their safes offer
+- The level of security their safes offer.

-And the accuracy of their fire ratings
+- And the accuracy of their fire ratings.

-All gun safe manufacturers import to some degree, some heavily, but imported safes (safes made in China and Mexico) often can’t meet the standards of qualities found in U.S.-built models.
+All gun safe manufacturers import to some degree, some heavily.
+Imported safes made in China and Mexico don't meet the standards of qualities found in U.S.-built gun safes.
 So, as we make our recommendations, remember:

 American Security (also known as AMSEC) is definitely among the best in the industry.
 The brand offers two main types of safes: RSCs and TL-rated safes.
 RSC stands for Residential Security Container.
 As the name suggests, these are designed for residential use.
 TL-rated safes are intended for commercial use; they typically weigh much more than residential models, and they cost significantly more too.